 Alchemy viewer has been around for about 2 years now.
 Its goal is to provide a stable high-performance experience while using the very latest technologies in Second Life.
 It is a cross-platform viewer, available for Windows, MacOS and Linux.

-The development is lead by Drake Arconis (also known inworld as Sovreign Engineer), with a small team of 4 people.
+The development is led by Drake Arconis (also known inworld as Sovreign Engineer), with a small team of 4 people.

 Black Dragon is developed by NiranV Dean and is currently available for Windows only.

-Phoenix was one of the first third party viewers to gain mainstream traction.
+Phoenix Firestorm was one of the first third-party viewers to gain mainstream traction.
 Firestorm is an updated version of that.
-Firestorm is rich in features and aim to make the Second Life experience as customizable as possible.
+Firestorm is rich in features and aims to make the Second Life experience as customizable as possible.
 It is available on Windows, MacOs and Linux.

 Firestorm is developed by a large team of over 80 people, with 24/7 customer support available.

 This is one of the new viewers on the list.
 Originally created for a small group of friends to use on a different grid, it has now been modified to work with Second Life.
 UKanDo is a light-weight viewer, with all the features of the standard viewers, but without most features that other third party viewer has.
 They have added a lot of features on their own (like a camera akin to those of third person shooters), to make the Second Life experience very different from the other viewers.

 Developed by Connor Monaron, UKanDo is available on Windows only.